How to Keep Your Router Secure

-A guest Wi-Fi network has its own name and password and gives you more power over how your guests use your Wi-Fi.
+A guest Wi-Fi network also gives you more power over how your guests use your Wi-Fi.
 For example, you can block certain websites or types of content, limit bandwidth usage, or set a schedule for when the guest network is active—it’s like parental controls for adults.
 In fact, you can create a guest network for kids and teens if the router’s parental controls are insufficient.

 Keep your devices up to date

 For your whole network to be secure, you want to make sure that every device on your network is secure as well.
 The best way to do this is to keep all your devices updated.
 That means phones, computers, gaming consoles, smart home devices, printers, and everything else that uses an internet connection.